morbrian/carnd-alf/README.md

 The camera calibration code is available in [camera_calibration.py](./camera_calibration.py).

 The calibration process is run once at program initialization time on each of the chess board images found in the folder [camera_cal](./camera_cal).
-The following basic sequence of steps is followed in order to calculate the calibration data.

-        for each chessboard image: (camera_calibrtion.py:calibration_points line:29)
-            identify corner points (camera_calibration.py:corner_points line:10)
-            use points to calibrate camera (camera_calibration.py:calibrate_camera line:61)
+At `camera_calibrtion.py:calibration_points line:50` the calibration images are looped over.
+The combined image point outputs from this process are used by the function `calibrate_camera`, in `camera_calibration.py line:61`

 The calibration process provides the `matrix` and `distance` array parameters to be used for undistorting images taken by the same camera.